-COM 4350 PUBLIC RELATIONS STRATEGIES
+COM 4350 SOCIAL MEDIA STRATEGIES

-Four hours.
-Prerequisites: COM 3450.
+Four hours: Prerequisites: COM 3420 or COM 3450.
 May be taken up to two times with permission of the instructor as topics change.
-The Public Relations Strategies course is a special topics course focusing on discussion of strategies and tactics within a variety of public relations fields such as crisis management, political communication, international communication, grass-roots/advocacy public relations, and/or non-profit public relations.
-Students will conduct original campaign research, analyze the results, and devise a research-driven public relations campaign appropriate to the class focus.
+This course will focus on the development of social media platforms as strategic communications tools.
+Students will learn to use content marketing and community building fundamentals for advertising and public relations and other communications purposes.
+Students will conduct original campaign research, analyze the results, and devise a data-driven project appropriate to the class focus.

-COM 4400 ADVERTISING AND PUBLIC RELATIONS CAMPAIGNS
+COM 4400 STRATEGIC COMMUNICATION CAMPAIGNS

 Four hours.
 Prerequisites: Either COM 3410 or COM 4350 for majors.
-Either ART 3410, 3510, or BUS 4488 for interdisciplinary minors.
-The orchestration of research, planning and communication skills for a client or employer seeking to achieve measurable outcomes that influence target publics.
+Either ART 3410, 3510, or BUS 4148 for interdisciplinary minors.
+This course examines the development of strategic communication campaigns, including goals, objectives, and strategies.
+Students will conduct research and design strategic messaging for a client or employer who is seeking to achieve measurable outcomes that influence target publics.